 It was a happy day when I discovered that the simple act of sketching with pencil and paper was super-calming for my daughter.
 AND, the kid’s got talent (from me, of course).
 That discovery opened up a whole new door of possibilities and also skill-nurturing.
 To date, here are a few things that Sara takes everywhere with her (even school) and work wonders when the world seems a little too overwhelming.

-A super-cool sketch and drawing set.
+A super-cool 33-piece Professional Art Kit – Drawing and Sketch Kit with Pencils.
 This zippered drawing set has gotten well-used since the day we bought it.

 A good quality sketch pad: Sara likes this one the best so far and mom likes the stiff cover and sturdy spiral (that so far has stood up to be crammed into a backpack 100+ times.

 Pretty Color Pencil Sets: Though these aren’t getting used as much, Sara still loved sketching, drawing and creating in color.

 Christmas Gifts for Kids with Anxiety | Slime-making Supplies